tumultousRamen/hashtag-streaming/README.md

 docker-compose up -d kafka
 ```

-2. Start the backend:
+2. Start the backend: (in a standalone terminal)
 ```bash
 cd backend
 npm run dev
 ```

-3. Start the frontend:
+3. Start the frontend: (in a standalone terminal)
 ```bash
 cd frontend
 npm run dev